hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250611103v1-you-only-fine-tune-once-many-shot-in-context-fine-tuning-for-large-l.md

 ---
 layout: default
-title: You Only Fine-tune Once: Many-Shot In-Context Fine-Tuning for Large Language Model
+title: "You Only Fine-tune Once: Many-Shot In-Context Fine-Tuning for Large Language Model"
 ---

 # You Only Fine-tune Once: Many-Shot In-Context Fine-Tuning for Large Language Model